It’s mid-October and the back yard is beginning to shape up. For purposes of comparison, here are a few pictures from July.

 It’s a big chore, but I’m looking forward to seeing what shows up (besides lots more buckthorn seedlings) once some dappled sunlight can reach the ground again.
+[Edit 10/19/17: Did I say “dappled shade”?
+Now that the buckthorn is gone, it’s a sunny south-facing slope!]
 I’ll probably also toss some native savanna/woodland seeds back there to help things along.
 I’ll post an update or two down the road.

 When we moved into our house in 1998, there was an old metal swing set in the back yard that was too rickety and dangerous to keep.
 The sandbox, however, got lots of use.

 By the time this picture was taken (around 2008), we had put up the fence and installed planting beds all along the east side of the property.